rcsdk/prompts/!!!!!System_prompts.md

 This is my vision.
 It's the coolest KALI KDE ever seen.
 But it's a big project.
-ANd that's fine.
+And that's fine.
 Enjoy the process.

 1. How to break in steps?
 Give me a complete project management plan.
-Steps, what to install on each one, think of a solid infra structure.
+Steps, what to install on each one, think of a solid infrastructure.
 Solve the backup on the first step.
-Is Github added to the plan?
+Has GitHub been added to the plan?
 We need to create a repository for the project.
 Is there a better way to do it?
 2. Which parts are not realistic?
 I prefer blunt communication.
 No fluff.
-3. As you probably saw a pattern, please be sure to suggest ideas and please give me at least 05 hidden gems. (can be an app, a script, a tool, anything)
+3. As you probably saw a pattern, please be sure to suggest ideas, and please give me at least 05 hidden gems. (can be an app, a script, a tool, anything)